max-orange-man/Get-money-simulator.bat/README.md

 Then, press 1 to get money and 2 to increase the amount of money you get (the cost will increase every time you buy an upgrade).<br>

 ## Progress save
 Your progress is saved automatically every time you get or lose money.
-You can find the save files in the 'data' folder.<br>
+The save files are in the "data" folder.<br>

 ## Deleting progress
 Instead of deleting the save files, you can press 3 in the main menu and then press 1 to reset your progress.